oliviawong1/Equation_Game/README.md

 Feedback is provided immediately to inform the user if their answer is correct or incorrect, along with the correct answer if incorrect.

 #### 5. Scoring
-The game keeps track of the user's score, whcih increase by 1 point for each correct answer.
+The game keeps track of the user's score, which increase by 1 point for each correct answer.
 The current score with feedback is displayed after each round.

 #### 6. Game Continuation or Exit
-After each round, the loop repeats until the user enters ```quit``` which ends the game with a final score and messgae based performance.
+After each round, the loop repeats until the user enters ```quit``` which ends the game with a final score and message based performance.

 <div align="right"><kbd><a href="#table-of-contents">↑ Back to top ↑</a></kbd></div>